-To ensure that the Parish Council have the necessary time to make the arrangements for an interment of any kind, the length of notice required is two clear working days.
+To ensure that the Parish Council have the necessary time to make the arrangements for an interment of any kind, the length of notice required is 3 clear working days.
+Weekends and Bank Holidays are excluded from such notice.

 In some cases, usually for cultural or religious reasons such as the Jewish faith, or in the case of death from epidemic or endemic disease after medical certification, the burial must be completed within a 24-hour period, and the Parish Council will make every effort to comply with such a request.
 However, such situations should be viewed as exceptional, and under all normal circumstances, these Rules would be enforced by the Parish Council.